kiranraj557/conversion-tool_tkinter/README.md

 ### Libraries
 To run this project, you need to have Python 3.x installed, along with the following Python libraries:
-- 'tkinter': Standard library for creating graphical user interfaces in Python.
+- `tkinter`: Standard library for creating graphical user interfaces in Python.
-- 'ttkbootstrap': A library for creating modern, styled GUI components using tkinter.
+- `ttkbootstrap`: A library for creating modern, styled GUI components using tkinter.

 ### File Requirements

-- 'history.txt': A text file used for storing the conversion history.
+- `history.txt`: A text file used for storing the conversion history.
 The file will be created automatically upon the first run if it doesn't exist.

 ## Features & Usage